-$$- \Phi\left(S_m X_m^D \beta - X_m^C \gamma - \alpha(n+1) S_m - \delta(n+1)\right)$$ are actually competing in the market and not more.
+Data.
+The dataset consists of a cross-section of 202 "isolated" local markets.
+Why isolated local markets?
+It is very important to include in our definition of market all the firms that are actually competing in the market and not more or less.
 Otherwise, we can introduce significant biases in the estimated parameters.
 If our definition of market is too narrow, such that we do not include all the firms that are actually in a market, we will conclude that there is little entry either because fixed costs are too large or the degree of competition is strong: that is, we will overestimate the $\alpha's$ or the $\delta's$ or both.
-If our definition of market is too broad, such that we include firms that are not actually competing in the same market, we will conclude that there is significant entry and to rationalize this wee need fixed costs to be small or to have a low degree of competition between firms.
+If our definition of market, we will need fixed costs to be small or to have a low degree of competition between firms.
 Therefore, we will underestimate the $\alpha's$ or the $\delta's$ or both.